Meet the Love Island 2023 summer edition cast

 “I’m ready for everything that comes with it and the hardships you have to go through in order to make that commitment and find the one.”

-Leah is coupled up with Tyrique after she chose to couple up with him on Tuesday (13 June).
-While Tyrique is still interested in Ella, he has said he is open to getting to know Leah.
+Leah is coupled up with Mitchel, after previously being coupled with Tyrique, despite him still being interested in Ella.

 Dumped Islanders